sarahmclo/colourway/README.md

 ### Structure

 - **Content Hierarchy:** Content is organized hierarchically to guide users through the website.
-- **Navigation:** The navigation structure, including menus, links, and calls-to-action have been designed to facilitate easy access all on on one page to enhance user experience.
+- **Navigation:** The navigation structure, including menus, links, and calls-to-action buttons have been designed to facilitate easy access.
+The site is all on one page to enhance user experience and enhance flow.
 - **Page Structure:** The layout highlights key sections such as headers, main content area, form and footer.
 Each section contributes to the overall flow and functionality of the page.
 - **Grid System/Flexbox:** The layout of the website maintains consistency and alignment across pages and screen sizes.
-- **Consistency:** Consistency is emphasized in design elements such as typography, colours, and spacing, reinforcing UX and brand identity.
+- **Consistency:** Consistency is emphasized in design elements such as typography, colours, lines and spacing, reinforcing UX and brand identity.
 - **Whitespace:** Negative space is utilised to improve readability and visual appeal.
-Strategically incorporating whitespace around elements helps create a clean and uncluttered design just like the ethos of COLOURWAY.
+Strategically incorporating whitespace around elements helps create a clean and uncluttered design, just like the ethos of COLOURWAY.
 - **Responsive Design:** The design adapts to different screen sizes and devices to ensure a consistent and seamless UX.
-Fluid layouts, media queries, and responsive images used to achieve responsiveness throughout.
+Fluid layouts, responsive images and media queries are used to achieve responsiveness throughout.
-- **Accessibility:** Big focus on elements that make the site accessible to users with disabilities.
-Considerations such as colour contrast, keyboard navigation, and screen reader compatibility ensures inclusivity and compliance with accessibility standards.
+- **Accessibility:** High focus on elements that make the site accessible to users with disabilities.
+Considerations such as colour contrast, keyboard navigation, aria labels, alt text for images and screen reader compatibility ensures inclusivity and compliance with accessibility standards.
 - **User Flow:** The design facilitates a smooth and intuitive user journey throughout.

 ## The 5 Elements at COLOURWAY